Do you know about your local Minor Injuries Unit (MIU)?

 What to know

 The service is staffed by highly skilled nurse practitioners who offer treatment, advice and information.
-The MIU also has onsite X-ray facilities for adults and children over 2 years.
+The MIU also has onsite X-ray facilities for arms and legs.

 You don’t need an appointment - just turn up.
 The MIU is open from 7.30am to 10.00pm weekdays and 8.00am to 10.00pm on weekends and bank holidays (last patient accepted at 9.30pm).